datavana/graphim/README.md

 1. Install the latest Facepager version
 2. Create a database (New database) and add image files as seed nodes (Add Nodes -> Add files, then select some images).
-3. Open the Google_Cloud_Platform-Web_Detection preset
+3. Open the web detection preset in the Google Cloud Platform category
-   - Preset button
-   - Click folder in status bar, place Google_Cloud_Platform-Web_Detection.fp4.json in the folder
-   - Reload presets, apply the preset
 4. Set OAuth2 client key and client secret of your Google Cloud vision project (Settings button).
    In the headers, change the project ID according to your Google Cloud Vision project.
-5. Login.
-6. Fetch data
+5. Login and fetch data

 You can export the resulting data, convert it to a gexf file using [Table2Net](https://medialab.github.io/table2net/),